cferdinandi/reef/README.md

 The second argument is an object of options.
 It requires a template property, as either a string or a function that returns a string, to render into the DOM.

+You can use old-school strings, or if you'd prefer, ES6 template literals.

 ```js
 // Your template can be a string
 var app = new Reef('#app', {